-HIGH MID is responsible for the amount of high midrange frequencies present in the signal, relative to the rest of the spectrum.
-High mid frequencies (centered at 480Hz) are responsible for the "boxy", "barky" character of the tone.
-This is an active control offering boost and cut, the amount of boost proportional to the clockwise rotation to the right of "flat" (12:00 straight up) position and the amount of cut proportional to the counter-clockwise rotation to the left of "flat" (12:00 straight up) position.
+This control is responsible for the amount (or volume) of high midrange frequencies present in the signal, relative to the rest of the spectrum.
+High mid frequencies (the actual center frequency is selected with the high mid frequency control) are responsible for the "boxy", "barky" character of the tone.
+This is an active control with boost and cut, the amount of boost proportional to the clockwise rotation to the right of "flat" (12:00 straight up) position and the amount of cut proportional to the counter-clockwise rotation to the left of "flat" (12:00 straight up) position.
 This is a peak-dip (or bell) style filter.